Skip to main content

 Cultural Significance:

-Štrukli designated Croatian national dish and protected cultural heritage.
-Zagorje wine roads (Međimurje) showcase indigenous grape varieties.
-Traditional family recipes passed through generations.
-Krapina region known for authentic preparation methods preserving pre-industrial culinary traditions.
+Štrukli is a Croatian national dish and protected cultural heritage.
+The Zagorje wine roads through Međimurje show off indigenous grape varieties, and family recipes pass down through the generations.
+The Krapina area is known for preparation methods that hold to pre-industrial traditions.

 Signature Dishes: